pranigopu/pranigopu.github.io/docs/agentic-ai/interpretability.md

 In other words, an account by an entity/system for its action(s) consists of the answer to the question: "Why or for what did the entity/system act in the way it did for the given situation in the given context?"
 For an entity/system to be accountable for its actions, its actions must be explainable/interpretable in terms of its causes (a mechanistic explanation - "due to what factors?") and/or motives (a teleological explanation - "due to what considerations toward a purpose?").

 For an AI agent, given that goal-driven action, adaptability and an autonomous execution loop are its core characteristics, being held accountable involves accountability not only from its engineers but also from its own internal reasoning/decision-making apparatus.
-The reason for this is straightforward: for an AI agent to be able to have substantial impact, by its nature, it must have substantial autonomy and freedom ("freedom" as defined in the section ["Autonomy and Freedom" (*Conceptual Foundation*, **Agentic AI**)](https://pranigopu.github.io/agentic-ai/conceptual-foundation.html#autonomy-and-freedom)); this means, due to the lack of human intention dictating the logic of every step of decision-making, human engineers/operators cannot be relied upon to give a complete account of the actions taken by the AI agent, and thus, the onus falls on the AI agent itself, on some level.
+The reason for this is straightforward: for an AI agent to be able to have substantial impact, by its nature, it must have substantial Autonomy, Agency and Freedom ("freedom" as defined in the section ["Autonomy, Agency and Freedom" (*Conceptual Foundation*, **Agentic AI**)](https://pranigopu.github.io/agentic-ai/conceptual-foundation.html#autonomy-agency-and-freedom)); this means, due to the lack of human intention dictating the logic of every step of decision-making, human engineers/operators cannot be relied upon to give a complete account of the actions taken by the AI agent, and thus, the onus falls on the AI agent itself, on some level.
 In use-cases with the potential for substantial impact, this accountability ensures the ability to:

 - Identify poor decision-making
 - Debug and analyse undesirable outcomes